Tailbone Pain Exercises & Coccyx Injury ExercisesMar 11, 2023

 Kegel exercise helps strengthen the pelvic muscle, which can help to release tailbone tension.
 Taking the pelvic floor through the range of motion of the contract, lift and release can help optimize function.
 This pelvic floor muscle training can be done just about anytime, but it has to be done correctly to get the best results.

-- Try kneeling on a mat or sit on a stability ball.
+- Try kneeling on a mat or sitting on a stability ball.

 - Inhale and visualize your pelvic floor muscles expanding or blossoming open.

 - Exhale and imagine picking up a blueberry with your vagina and your anus.
 You can also visualize the tailbone and pubic joint and the 2 sitz bones all gathering together.

 You can also try other Kegel exercise methods to get a better result and ease your tailbone pain.
 Whichever exercises you are doing, make sure you do them correctly to avoid any adverse effects on your tailbone muscle.

 These exercises will help you to get better, balanced, and stable health.
 For more information on exercises to help you release tension and find ease in your pelvis, check out my Buff Muff App.